3003/Text-Retrieval-Python/README.md

 - Normalized Frequency: tf(t,d) = tf(t,d) / maximum raw frequency of any term in the document

 To illustrate TF.
 We have 2 documents A and B:
-- Document A has 10 words and Document B has 100 words
+- Document A has 10 words and Document B has 100 words.
-- The term "Alice" appears 1 time in document A
-- The term "Alice" appears 5 times in document B
-- Proportional: tf(t,d) for document A = 1 / 10 = 0.1
+- The term "Alice" appears 1 time in document A. Proportional: tf(t,d) for document A = 1 / 10 = 0.1
-- Proportional: tf(t,d) for document B = 5 / 100 = 0.05
+- The term "Alice" appears 5 times in document B. Proportional: tf(t,d) for document B = 5 / 100 = 0.05

 **IDF** or idf(t, docs), prevents bias to common words and values unique words:
 - idf(t, docs): count all documents / Boolean frequency of the term in all documents.